JujuAdams/SNAP/README.md

 ### snap_to_json(struct/array, [pretty], [alphabetizeStructs]) ###

 Turns struct and array nested data into a JSON string.
-The root data type can be either a struct or an array.
+The root datatype can be either a struct or an array.
 Setting `[pretty]` to `true` will format the JSON string in a more pleasing human-readable way, whereas setting `[alphabetizeStructs]` to `true` will output the struct variables in ascending alphabetical order.
 Using pretty and/or alphabetized output does incur a performance penalty.

 &nbsp;